majkinetor/au/README.md

 ...
 ```

 Force option changes how package version is used.
-Without force, the `nuspecVersion` determines what is going on.
-Normally, if `nuspecVersion` is lower then the `RemoteVersion` update happens.
+Without force, the `NuspecVersion` determines what is going on.
+Normally, if `NuspecVersion` is lower then the `RemoteVersion` update happens.
 With `Force` this changes:

-1. If `nuspecVersion` is lower then `RemoteVersion`, Force is ignored and update happens as it would normally
+1. If `NuspecVersion` is lower then `RemoteVersion`, Force is ignored and update happens as it would normally
-2. If `nuspecVersion` is the same as the `RemoteVersion`, the version will change to chocolatey fix notation.
+2. If `NuspecVersion` is the same as the `RemoteVersion`, the version will change to chocolatey fix notation.
-3. If the `nuspecVersion` is already using chocolatey fix notation, the version will be updated to fix notation for the current date.
+3. If the `NuspecVersion` is already using chocolatey fix notation, the version will be updated to fix notation for the current date.
-4. If the `nuspecVersion` is higher then the `RemoteVersion` update will happen but `RemoteVersion` will be used.
+4. If the `NuspecVersion` is higher then the `RemoteVersion` update will happen but `RemoteVersion` will be used.

 Points 2-4 do not apply if you set the explicit version using the variable `au_Version`.